 Cultural Night

-The highlight of this year’s forum was the gala dinner, where awards were given out to deserving industry stakeholders and to the winners of the African Youth in Tourism Innovation Challenge 2023.
-The cultural night, which was held at the Three Dikgosi Monument in Gaborone CBD, and a city tour of Gaborone generated more excitement for the delegates.
+The highlight of this year’s forum was the gala dinner, where awards were given out to deserving industry stakeholders and the winners of the African Youth in Tourism Innovation Challenge 2023.
+The cultural night, held at the Three Dikgosi Monument in Gaborone CBD, and a city tour of Gaborone generated more excitement for the delegates.

 ATLF 2023 Award

 The African Youth in Tourism Innovation Challenge winner that evening was Gloria Kisilu of The Shaba Kenya.
-The first runner-up went to Cornelius Ugwu of Nigeria, and the second runner-up went to his South African rival.
+The first runner-up went to Cornelius Ugwu of Nigeria, and the second went to his South African rival.

-African Wildlife Foundation received the Championing Sustainability Award.
+The African Wildlife Foundation received the Championing Sustainability Award.
 Kenya won the Most Innovative Business Tourism Destination Award, followed by Cape Town, South Africa, and Four Seasons Resort Seychelles for Outstanding Accommodation Facility/Group.

 Ernie Heath, a retired professor from South Africa, received the Special Recognition Africa Tourism Leadership Award, and Kinson Kgaga of the Botswana Guides Association and Mmankudu Glickman of the Bahurutshe Cultural Village each received the Botswana Minister’s Recognition Award.